 Councillors’ code of conduct

-All councillors and co-opted members of local authority committees are required to comply with a code of conduct.
+All councillors and co-opted members of local councils – i.e., district, town and parish – are required to comply with the code of conduct adopted by that authority.
 The code of conduct sets out the framework within which they must operate.
+If you wish to make a complaint, you will need to refer to the Code of Conduct specifically for the council of which the councillor is a member.

 The council is responsible for considering complaints that a councillor or co-opted committee member may have breached the code of conduct.